elenshahbazyan/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-This repository is a collection of projects developed during a Reinforcement Learning (RL) course.
-It highlights the practical application of essential RL algorithms to solve a wide range of problems, from simple decision-making tasks to more complex environments.
-Each project is structured to demonstrate both theoretical understanding and practical implementation, with a focus on experimental analysis and results.
-These projects provide an opportunity to explore RL concepts hands-on and optimize agent performance through rigorous experimentation.
+This repository contains a collection of reinforcement learning implementations, providing a foundation for developing and testing RL agents.
+It includes several algorithms and models that can be trained in a variety of environments, with a focus on flexibility and ease of use.
+The goal of this project is to offer a clean and modular framework that allows for straightforward experimentation with different RL techniques.
+Whether you're interested in applying standard RL methods or exploring new approaches, this repository provides the necessary tools to train, evaluate, and analyze agent performance.
 # Projects Overview
 Project 1: Tic-Tac-Toe Game implementation
+Project 2: Ten-armed-testbed